Homemade Italian Red Sauce

 Heat 1 tbsp of olive oil in a pot or Dutch oven.

 Salt and pepper the meat and add it to the Dutch oven.
-Brown and sear it on both sides for 3 minutes.
-Take the meat out of the pot and set it aside.
+Cook the meat completely and take the meat out of the pot and set it aside.
 Don’t dry the pan.

 In the same pot or Dutch oven, add the remaining tbsp of olive oil and onions and cook for about five minutes or until translucent.
 Add garlic cloves until aromatic.